vstadnichuk/JuBiC/docs/src/examples/example3.md

 #### Implement the Required `solve_sub_for_x()` Method:

-Given a first-level solution `xvals`, this method solves the second-level problem by constructing the graph with only the opened arcs and computing the shortest path from source to target.
+Given a first-level solution `xvals` (a dict mapping the arcs to their first-level decision variable values), this method solves the second-level problem by constructing the graph with only the opened arcs and computing the shortest path from source to target.
 If a feasible path exists, it returns the total transportation time and the resource mapping.
 Otherwise, it indicates infeasibility.
+Again, the `time_limit` parameter can be used to limit computation time if necessary.

 ```julia
 function JuBiC.solve_sub_for_x(sub_solver::OwnSubSolver, xvals, params::SolverParam, time_limit)